MrYKenz/React-Todo-List/README.md

-Basic To Do List created with React framework.
+# Basic To Do List created with React framework. :exclamation:

-Packages include React Router (about page) and UUID (for unique item IDs).
+:gear: Packages include React Router (about page) and UUID (for unique item IDs).

-The project build is currently in the gh-pages branch but deployed here:
+:rocket: The project build is currently in the gh-pages branch but deployed here:

 https://eager-dijkstra-e8ac25.netlify.com/

-Created for educational purposes.
+:books: Created for educational purposes.